 Stefan took the leap across the Atlantic to realize his childhood dream of coming to Canada, and in 2002 he landed in Kingston where he opened a studio and shop.
-Nine years later he moved to Godfrey where he finds inspiration in the wilderness, where he currently lives with his wife and two children.
+Nine years later he moved to Godfrey where he finds inspiration in the wilderness and where he currently lives with his wife and two children.